h8d13/Vase/.github/SECURITY.md

 - Setting up Grub passwords for laptops see `grome_lum`

 - Can go deeper into it by looking into `apparmor` & `firejail/fail2ban/bubblewrap` & `flatseal`

+## Daily builds !

+We have two types of releases `STDs` when it's only smaller changes and `ISOs` when is a major release.